Northwestern University (Evanston, Ill.). Physical Education Department

 While training in physical education at Northwestern University began as early as the 1880s coursework for undergraduates, largely exercise instruction, was required only after 1910.
 After 1919 this instruction was offered through the Department of Physical Education of the College of Liberal Arts.
 After course offerings in physical education grew progressively more varied, including theory in addition to physical training and exercise, the Department was incorporated into Northwestern's School of Education.
 Housed in this School physical education became a bona fide academic major, offered mainly for students interested in teaching careers.
 At the same time and through 1969/1970 physical training, in some form or another, remained a requirement generally for undergraduates in arts and sciences.
 The University phased out physical education as an academic major beginning in 1978.
 Students matriculating after June 1 of that year could not major or earn teaching certification in physical, health, or dance education.

 Found in 3 Collections and/or Records:

-Abstract The Walter H. Greg papers span the years 1967-1979 and fill two boxes.
-Included are one folder of biographical materials, one folder of material documenting Gregg's work with the Midwest Institute of Alcohol Studies, teaching files, and publications.
+The papers of Walter H. Greg (professor of health and physical education at Northwestern University) span the years 1967-1979.
+THe bulk of the collection consists of Greg's teaching files; included are one folder of biographical materials, one folder of material documenting Gregg's work with the Midwest Institute of Alcohol Studies, and publications.